 Generally, there are ways to clean your dry clean only curtains, though you need to prepare yourself for the destruction or distortion of their curtains.

 The labelling, “Dry Clean Only,” is there for a reason.

 There is a good deal of risk in cleaning your curtains.
-You are highly likely to end up with curtains that differ in one form or another from their original state.
+You are highly likely to end up with curtains that differ in one form or another from their original state or worse – cause a nasty damp smell.
 There are low-risk methods for trying this.

 Be gentle, be careful, and most of all, be informed about your curtains.
 Only you can decide if it is worth the risk of running the curtains or avoiding absolute devistation.
 If your curtains are brand new, we recommend you avoid self-washing because washing dry clean curtains only can certainly cause damage you will regret.
 To make your new house feel like home is a must but risk a brand new set of curtains going to waste is simply not worth the risk.

 Regardless of your decision, good luck in returning cleanliness to your curtains and, by extension, your home.